cjdd3b/advanced-data-journalism-jailscrape/README.md

-# Boone County Jail scraper
+# Boone County Jail scraping test

 We have been using this Python program in Mizzou classes for nearly a decade to explain what web scraping is and how to do it at a basic level.
 And now this sacred knowledge shall be passed down unto you.